serlo/serlo-editor-for-edusharing/README.md

 Merging changes into branch `main` triggers a new release under the tag `main`.
 The `main` tag should only be used for development.

-Pushing a git tag like `v1.2.3` (need to be in this form) to any branch triggers a new release under the specified version tag.
+Creating a git tag (`git tag -a v1.2.3 -m "Version 1.2.3"`) and pushing the tag to any branch (`git push origin v1.2.3`) triggers a new release under the specified version tag.
+It needs to be in the form `v[x].[y].[z]`.
+You can push the tag to `main`.
 These releases can then be consumed by edu-sharing.
 Remember to update the version in package.json as well.

 Version numbering should follow
 [Semantic Versioning](https://semver.org/lang/de/spec/v2.0.0.html).